ye-kyaw-thu/myUDTree/README.md

 ----------

-myUDTree ရဲ့ Corpus Information ကတော့ အောက်ပါအတိုင်းဖြစ်ပါတယ်။
+The compilation of the myUDTree corpus is as follows:

-Table 1 Corpus information of myUDTree
+Table 1 Corpus information of the myUDTree (version 1.0)

 |Unit|myPOS (ver.
 1.0)|Ext-1: my-zh|	Ext-2: my-ko|	Ext-3: ASEAN-MT (my)| myUDTree|
 |:------------- |--------:| -----:|-----:|-----:|-----:|